mroviranavarro/Poroviscoelastic_Tides/README.md

 - Y: Propagation matrix

 #### build_solution.m
-Description: Given the solution vector y(r), compute the solution in a colat-lon-r grid for a given order and degree.
+Description: Given the solution vector y(r), compute the solution in a colat-lon-r grid for a given order and degree (see Appendix C)

 Inputs:
 Required